 Name Description Interface Shows a read-only value that indicates an IPv6 interface.
 For the brouter port, it is the ifindex of the port and, in the case of the VLAN, it is the ifindex of the VLAN.
 Prefix Configures the prefix to create an IPv6 prefix entry as either advertised or suppressed.
 PrefixLen Configures the mask to create an IPv6 address in the IPv6 interface table.
-VLanId Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to

-Name Description 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted.
+VLanld Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1.
 UseDefaultVal Specifies one included value to use the default value, or use all bits to configure all options to their default value.
 ValidLifetime Configures the valid lifetime in seconds that indicates the length of time this prefix is advertised.
 The default is 2592000.

-A valid lifetime is the length of time of the preferred and depreciated state of an autoconfiguration address.
+Name Description A valid lifetime is the length of time of the preferred and depreciated state of an autoconfiguration address.
+The preferred lifetime value must be less than the valid lifetime value.
+If you must configure the valid lifetime value to a value lower than the current preferred lifetime, you must lower the preferred lifetime value first.
 PreferedLifetime Configures the preferred lifetime in seconds that indicates the length of time this prefix is advertised.
 The default value is 604800.
 The preferred lifetime is the length of time for the tentative, preferred, and depreciated state of an autoconfiguration address.
+The preferred lifetime value must be less than the valid lifetime value.
+If you must configure the valid lifetime value to a value lower than the current preferred lifetime, you must lower the preferred lifetime value first.
 Infinite Configures the prefix valid lifetime so it never expires.
 The default is false.
 OnLinkFlag Configures the prefix for use when determining if a node is online.
 This value is placed in the L-bit field in the prefix information option.
 It is a 1-bit flag.
 The default is true.
 AutoFlag Configures the prefix for use as the autonomous address configuration.
 This value is placed in the autoflag field in the prefix information option.
-It is a 1-bit flag.
+It is a 1- bit flag.
 The default is true.
 AddressEui Configures the EUI address.
 Use an EUI-64 interface ID in the address field.
 If enabled, use EUI, or use EUI-64 and the complement Universal/Local (U/L) bit.
-This operation provides for both gloal and link-local addresses.
+This operation provides for both gloal and link- local addresses.
 After you create the entry, you cannot modify this value.
 This value is valid for use only when the PrefixLength is 64 or less.
 The default is eui-not-used.
 If you select eui-not-used, this configuration creates an IPv6 ND prefix but no associated IPv6 address on the router.
-IF you select either eui-used-with-ul-complement or eui-used-without-ul-complement, an associated IPv6 adress is created by concatenating the specified prefix with the EUI-64 interface ID.
-NoAdvertise Configures if the prefix is included in the router advertisement.
+IF you select either eui-used-with-ul- complement or eui-used-without-ul-complement, an associated IPv6 adress is created by concatenating the specified prefix with the EUI-64 interface ID.

+Name Description NoAdvertise Configures if the prefix is included in the router advertisement.
 Select true to not include the prefix in the router advertisement.
 The default is false.